firepress-org/Ghost-Theme_Assets/professional-services/martine-nadal/post_and_page/portfolio-our-top-5-most-impactful-realizations.md

 ![](https://raw.githubusercontent.com/firepress-org/theme-assets/master/professional-services/martine-nadal/images/portfolio-top-5/top-5-103.jpg)

 **Context** — The 42nd edition of the Digital Festival of Photography is one of the most prestigious...
 This simple placeholder is used for this live demo website.
 This showcase exists to help your mind projects how your website will look like.<br>
 **Challenge** — In one word, originality.
-Little time, almost no money with and awesome idea...
+Little time, almost no money and awesome idea...
 It all started when we had to do a presentation (…).
 This simple placeholder is used for this live demo website.
 This showcase exists to help your mind projects how your.

 > Learn to dance in the storm so when life hands you a stormy weather, you just glide through it.<br>
 — Phil Brookes